Dynamic Weight-based Temporal Aggregation for Low-light Video Enhancement Under Extreme Noise: Experiments

 \subsection{Denoising performance}

-To specifically isolate and visualize our model's denoising performance on heavy real-world noise, we constructed a supplementary pseudo-paired benchmark since ground truth is unavailable for in-the-wild footage.

-By averaging frames from a static region of the \textit{Horse} scene (the sky), we generated a reliable pseudo ground-truth for this localized area.
-We stress that this static-region test is designed purely to provide a clear, quantitative measure of noise suppression and is complementary to our model's core strength: the dynamic, motion-aware aggregation for handling both static and dynamic content.
+Evaluating real-world denoising is challenging as in-the-wild footage lacks ground-truth (GT), and no paired video datasets capture comparable heavy noise.
+Following prior works such as~\cite{Monakhova_2022_CVPR} that generate pseudo-GTs for noise evaluation, we constructed a supplementary pseudo-paired benchmark by averaging frames from a static region (the sky) of the \textit{Horse} scene.
+Fig.~\ref{fig:vis_denoise_com} shows that the pseudo-GT is sufficiently clean as a reference.

-As shown in Table~\ref{tab:enhance_compare}~(B), image-based methods are often specialized for static scenes and tend to excel at denoising in such settings.
-Remarkably, our video-based DWTA-Net not only competes with but also outperforms these state-of-the-art image-based methods in their ideal scenario, achieving the highest PSNR and SSIM scores.
-DWTA-Net surpasses WaveMamba and Retinexformer in visual quality, producing smoother results with stronger noise suppression, as illustrated in Fig.~\ref{fig:vis_denoise_com}, which demonstrates its effectiveness in handling heavy, real-world noise.
-Notably, although none of the methods fully restore fine details like electric cables under heavy noise, DWTA-Net achieves smoother denoising with fewer distortions than pseudo GT.
+Table~\ref{tab:enhance_compare}~(B) compares DWTA-Net against both video and image-based methods; the latter are included for a comprehensive comparison as video-based benchmarks are limited.
+Remarkably, DWTA-Net outperforms state-of-the-art image-based methods like WaveMamba and Retinexformer in their ideal static scenario, achieving the highest PSNR and SSIM.
+As illustrated in Fig.~\ref{fig:vis_denoise_com}, none of the compared methods can fully recover extremely fine structures (e.g., electrical cables) under severe noise.
+Nevertheless, DWTA-Net produces noticeably smoother denoising results with fewer visual distortions than the pseudo-GT reference.